codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 toc: true
 ---

 >**ATTENTION**:
-We have transitioned to a Helm-based installation for Hybrid GitOps Runtimes for improved experience and performance, which is now the default Runtime for GitOps.
+We have transitioned to a Helm-based installation for Hybrid GitOps Runtimes for improved experience and performance, which is now the default Runtime for GitOps. <br><br>
-The [CLI-based installation for Hybrid GitOps]({{site.baseurl}}/docs/installation/gitops/hybrid-gitops/) is considered legacy.
+The CLI-based installation for Hybrid GitOps is considered legacy.
+We will deprecate this installation mode permanently in the coming months.<br>
-We will deprecate this installation mode permanently in the coming months.
-Please stay tuned for further updates and instructions, including guidelines on the migration process.
+You can migrate existing CLI-based GitOps Runtimes to Helm-based ones, as described in [Migrating GitOps Runtimes from CLI to Helm]({{site.baseurl}}/docs/installation/gitops/migrate-cli-runtimes-helm/).

 This article walks you through the process of installing Hybrid GitOps Runtimes in your Codefresh accounts using Helm charts.
 You can install a single GitOps Runtime on a cluster.
 To install additional Runtimes in the same account, each account must be on a different cluster.
 Every Runtime within your account must have a unique name.